EthanHosier/EthanHosier/README.md

 - 👋 Hi, I’m @EthanHosier and I study Computing at Imperial College London
 - 💞️ I’m looking for a 2024 Summer Internship
-- 💻 Contact me via my personal website: https://ethanhosier.com
+- 💻 Please check out my personal website: https://ethanhosier.com

 <!---
 EthanHosier/EthanHosier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.